dfmcphee/code-style/css-best-practices/readme.md

 }
 ```

 This is difficult to maintain because this CSS does not communicate anything about what's happening.
 What is this class absolutely positioned relative to?
 Good luck trying to figure that out, because chances are you're going to have to manually load up the page that this component exists on and inspect it to find it.
-That's assuming you know what page this component is used.
+That's assuming you know what page this component is used on.

-A better approach is to build code that is contextual aware.
+A better approach is to build code that is contextually aware.
 For example:

 ```
 // PDP